johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 An incorporation of qualities and characteristics appropriate to contextual culture.

-- Providing a biblically faithful, missional theology, integrated with Pentecostal spirituality.
+- Providing a biblically faithful missiology, integrated with Pentecostal spirituality.

 - Publishing short, topical, illustrative handbooks.